nwrenger/gluer/README.md

 ### Step 1: Define Structs and Functions

-To define your data structures and functions, use the `#[metadata]` macro along with the `#[meta(...)] `attribute.
-This macro enables `gluer` to generate metadata for these structures and functions.
-It does so by implementing the `metadata` function on structs or by creating a struct that implements both the `metadata` function and the handler-specific function.
+To define your structs, functions and enums, use the `#[metadata]` macro along with the `#[meta(...)] `attribute.
+This macro enables `gluer` to generate metadata for these structures, functions and enums.
+It does so by implementing the `metadata` function on structs and enums or by creating a struct that implements both the `metadata` function and the handler-specific function.
 ```rust
 use axum::{
     Json,